Advent and Christmas

 The principle of ‘Octaves‘ began fairly early in Christian calendars as something that surrounded festival days, used more earlier, now less.
 This also wasn’t something arbitrary – the principle of the Octave has rhythms, again, as a basis: the rhythm of the week takes you through seven days of different experiences, each day of the week perceived in relation to another quality, governed by the planets.
 On the eighth day you don’t simply return home: through the experience, like the seven colours of the rainbow, you have magnified the original and arrive at a higher level.
 One can muse on the number relationships in music and a similar octave principle there.
 Truly, as Pythagoras expounded and demonstrated, number principles permeate the whole universe!

 Naturally there are still many other ‘New Year’ dates around the world.
 Some, mainly in the East, are based on a lunar calendar: The Chinese New Year begins on the first new moon between 21 January and 20 February – the period one full month after the winter equinox.
 The name given to the year follows the cycle of the 12 Chinese zodiac.
-The Chinese New Year 2020 began on January 25th.
-The 2021 New Year begins on February 12th and is Year of the Ox, the second of the 12 constellations.
-In the 2022 it is the year of the Tiger, beginning on February 1st.
+In 2024 the New Year in China is on February 10th.
+For further New Year dates, click here.

 Whatever the older tradition, we need to resist the modern materialist temptation to think of them as set arbitrarily, or formed ‘merely’ according to religious beliefs or superstitions.
 Many are based on seasonal, planetary and zodiacal rhythms, weaving together in many wonderful ways.
 Relating in real ways to the earthly and cosmic rhythms surrounding us used to be very important and is something we have largely lost.
 But it can become more significant again for us if we renew this in a conscious way.
 Nurturing these and other rhythms brings an inner strength and resilience…